DolphyWind/SFML-Extension/README.md

     - Keyboard - Simple keyboard class for detecting and proccessing the keyboard input.
 Only contains static methods.
     - Listener - Listener class that can be instantiated unlike sf::Listener.
     - Mouse - Simple mouse class for detecting and proccessing the mouse input.
 Only contains static methods.
+    - Multitype - A class for holding different types of variables under the name of one.
     - Scene - Base scene class.
     - Singleton - A singleton base class.
     - StaticClass - A base class for static classes like sfex::Joystick, sfex::Keyboard, sfex::Mouse, sfex::Math.